fiberwire/enome/README.md

 ## [![Build Status](https://travis-ci.org/fiberwire/enome.svg?branch=master)](https://travis-ci.org/fiberwire/enome)
 ## A Genome generation library

 ## Note: This library is still in the early stages of active development, and should not be considered producion-ready by any means.
-I haven't finalized the API for the initial release, and as a result, it has yet to be published to NPM.

 ### This library is written in TypeScript, and I recommend using it with a TypeScript project.

-What enome does:
+### There are a few different ways you can use enome.

+1. `Natural Selection`
+    -  Automatically evolves genomes based on their fitness.
+2. `Artificial Selection`
+    - Allows you to select which genomes will reproduce to spawn future generations
+        - Genomes are presented in a queue-like manner, where you review and take action on genomes one at a time.
+3. Artificial Pooled Selection
+    - Allows you to select which genomes will be parents to future generations
+        - Parents are not recycled back into the general population queue, and are instead part of a separate pool of genomes that are exclusively used for reproduction.
+        - You can set the size of the parent pool, and when the capacity is reached, any new additions will remove the oldest parent from the pool.
+4. Go it on your own
+    - You can use enome primitives (genomes and nucleotides) however you want.
+    - The premade population types are just there to make your life easier.
+If their functionality doesn't fit your needs, you're free to make your own, or not use one at all.
+    - enome provides a host of operators for doing various things to/with genomes.

+How enome generates `Genome`s:
 - Generates a `sequence` of `values` between `zero` and `one`
 - Groups those `values` into `Nucleotides` by averaging them together
   - This results in the `Genome` being less sensitive to `mutation`